aspirepress/AspireSync/README.md

 * Supports Postgres out of the box for metadata retention (SQLite coming eventually)
 * Runs downloads in parallel tasks (24 max) to allow for speedy download of assets.

-## Prerequisites

-This project depends on a Postgres database, but does not supply container for it.
-You can use a Postgres instance installed locally, or use a Docker container.
-If you use a Docker container, you'll want to make sure that it joins a network, and then define the network in the .env file.

-1. Run `make` to build the Docker container.
-2. Run `make run` to see available commands.
-3. Run `make run` which will run the container.
-4. Type `aspiresync <command>` to execute your desired command.

-You'll need to copy the .env.dist file and populate it with credentials for the database.
-You can also define the network that the database is on, if you're using a Docker container.

-If you plan to push the containers to Amazon, you'll need to provide an endpoint for AWS and the name of your Elastic Container Registry.
-You can also populate other container registries here if you would like.

-## Installation (Development)
+## Quick Start

-To install for development, follow these commands (once the prerequisites are met);

-1. Run `make init`.
-This will run the build, install the Composer dependencies, and execute the migrations.
-2. Run `make run-dev` to run the container.
+AspireSync requires a running instance of [AspireCloud](https://github.com/AspirePress/AspireCloud).
+Simply clone it and start it up with `make init`.

+Once you have AspireCloud started, start the AspireSync service by running `meta/bin/bootstrap`

+Get a shell by typing `make run`.
+Once in the shell, type `aspiresync` without arguments for help.

 ## Configuration

 ### Database

-The AspireSync makes use of a Postgres database for storing information about each asset it pulls.
+AspireSync makes use of a Postgres database for storing information about each asset it pulls.
 These configuration values are **required**.

 | Env Variable | Description                                    |